 Creating complete communities requires integrated thinking.
-Land use needs to align with investments, for example, in active and eco-friendly transportation options.
+Land use needs to align with investments, for example, in major transit station areas, active and eco-friendly transportation options should be integrated with investments in transit.
 How and where human services are delivered through medical facilities, schools and community centres is another important consideration.
 Policies in the Regional Official Plan are designed to encourage coordination and collaboration that will result in complete communities.

 A recent example of how transportation can support complete communities is a pilot program that started in 2021 in partnership with the Town of Newmarket and local school boards to encourage students and their parents to walk or cycle to school.
-The pilot, involving six schools, combines education, outreach and infrastructure and uses wayfinding, including markings on pavement and new curb markings, Mother and children use a pedestrian crosswalk on Leslie Street in the Town of East Gwillimbury.

-to better control traffic in active school transportation areas, along with fun touches like hopscotch grids painted on sidewalks.
+The pilot, involving six schools, combines education, outreach and infrastructure and uses wayfinding, including markings on pavement and new curb markings, to better control traffic in active school transportation areas, along with fun touches like hopscotch grids painted on sidewalks.
 The hope is that, in addition to giving children more opportunities to be active, the project will help manage traffic congestion and make school zones safer.
 If successful, the Region hopes to broaden and extend the initiative across its nine local municipalities.